HANICA-DEA/excercise-debugging/README.md

 in exercise 2, breakpoints in code that is called repeatedly are annoying, so let's see what we can find by attaching conditions to our breakpoint.

-First set a breakpoint on the line after the everythingIsOK assignment:
+First set a breakpoint on the line after the ``everythingIsOK`` assignment:

 ```
-1 everythingIsOK = ObjectAnalyzer.processElementAtIndex(myArray, i);
+39 |    everythingIsOK = ObjectAnalyzer.processElementAtIndex(myArray, i);
-2 i++;
+40 |    i++;
 ```

 Then try the following:

-1. Open the Breakpoints window
+1. Open the _Breakpoints_ dialog
-2. Right-click our breakpoint and select Breakpoint Properties...
+2. Select the breakpoint from above.
-3. Check the Hit Count box and set it to the object number printed in the error message.
+3. Check the _Pass count_ checkbox and set it to the object number printed in the error message.
 4. Try debugging

 Was there a problem with the current object when/if your breakpoint is hit?

 Using count-based conditional breakpoints can be very useful if the error is deterministic.
-In this case we need to try something different.
-We know the everythingIsOK flag reflects the integrity of the object at a given index - so what we really want to use here is a breakpoint that stops in the loop when the everythingIsOK flag is set to false.
-Fortunately, breakpoints have an optional "Conditional" flag - where we can enter any Java statement that resolves to a boolean value.
+In this case it will not work, so we need to try something different.

+We know the ``everythingIsOK`` flag reflects the integrity of the object at a given index
+- so what we really want to use here is a breakpoint that stops in the loop when the ``everythingIsOK`` flag is set to ``false``.
+Fortunately, breakpoints have an optional _Condition_ flag - where we can enter any Java statement that resolves to a boolean value.
 Try it out:

-1. Open the Breakpoints window again
+1. Open the _Breakpoints_ dialog again
-2. Open the properties of our breakpoint
+2. Uncheck the _Pass count_ checkbox
-3. Uncheck the Hit Count box
+3. Check the _Condition_ box
-4. Check the Conditional box, and "Suspend when 'true'"
 5. Enter the condition we want to check
 6. Try debugging again